 Having good scores will make the process of renting simpler.
 A good credit score is considered to be 700 or higher.
 However, if you have poor credit and believe your only option is to rent, you may be able to buy.
 You should consider the advantages and disadvantages of renting vs buying.
 Here you can read more about how to get approved for a home loan with low credit scores.

-Rent to own properties are another option to consider.
+Rent to own properties is another option to consider.
 However, there are many pros and cons of rent to own homes you need to consider before jumping into an owner financed home.

 Increase your credit score before renting